SHARED OWNERSHIP PROGRAMME

 - The applicant's combined household income must not exceed a certain level, which is determined by the size of the household.
 Maximums will vary from $84,000 for a single person household to $127,000 for a six-person household.

-- At least one person from the household entering into the Property Sharing Agreement must be a New Zealand permanent resident or citizen.
+- At least one person from the household entering into the Property Sharing Agreement must be a New Zealand resident or citizen.

 - At least one person from the household entering into the Property Sharing Agreement must be in full time employment in the Queenstown Lakes District (fulltime is deemed as 30 hours per week or more).